By David Joel Miller.

 Keep your life in balance.

 A happy life needs to stay in balance.
 You need time for family, for friends, for work and most importantly for you.
 Take care of your body, your mental health, and your relationships.
-You need some money for basic necessities but you also need to occasionally spend a little on yourself and enjoyment.
+You need some money for basic necessities but you also need to occasionally spend a little on yourself and your enjoyment.

 Laugh and learn every day.